Animals That Talk and Why the Blogger (Mostly) Doesn't Care for the Trope

 Let me elaborate.

 In Beatrix Potter, the animal-ness of the animals is intrinsic to the plot.
 They may be temporarily "dressed up" but they always revert to their animal natures, and their animal natures are at the crux of the stories.
 Peter Rabbit is acting like a rabbit, sneaking into the farmer's garden to steal cabbages.
 The squirrels in Squirrel Nutkin act like squirrels.
 Sure, they talk but their animalness is never forgotten.
 You couldn't replace Peter Rabbit with George Ape.
 (Speaking of simians, the same is true of the Curious George books.)
 C.S.
 Lewis does this in the Narnia books.
 There's no point in the animals acting human; there are plenty of humans acting like humans (poorly and nicely) to go around.
-[And I quite enjoyed Zootopia, especially the "naked" animals.]
+[And I quite enjoyed Zootopia, especially the "naked" animals, since living arrangements are connected to animal-ness.]

 Here's what I think may be the answer.
 The appeal (and C.S.
-Lewis says as much in his autobiography and in Out of the Silent Planet) is the idea of animals and people associating, being pals, hanging out.
+Lewis says as much in his autobiography and in Out of the Silent Planet) is the idea of animals and people being pals, hanging out.
 It isn't the biology that people like (a la Gerald Durrell); it's the image of animal-ness (or creature-ness) within the human sphere: something you can buddy up to but won't eat you.
-Many people like the idea of conversing with animals, as if animals would say more back than "Mine.
+Similarly, many people like the idea of conversing with animals, as if animals would say more back than "Mine.
 Mine.
 Mine." or "Feed me.
 Feed me.
 Feed me NOW."
-For many people, there is something attractive about the idea of having an animal friend, not an alien animal friend (a la Ursula Le Guin and C.J.
-Cherryh) but a lion or badger or panda as a friend.
+The lion or badger or panda is a friend.

-Even as a kid, this never appealed to me.
+Even as a kid, the idea never appealed to me.
 I wanted a lion cub, yes, but I never thought it would like me.
 My attitude was reflected in my reading material.
-As I mentioned, I didn't much care for Wind in the Willows.
+As mentioned, I didn't much care for Wind in the Willows.
 I love the Narnia books but mostly for the people and their quests.
 I read Animal Farm and yes, it's great, but I couldn't get into the movie.
 I adore the movie Babe, but I think Babe is an exception.
-(The animals are very animalish and the whole sheep-herding thing is necessary to the plot--that is, it isn't pigs and sheep and dogs pretending to be humans, its pigs and sheep and dogs acting very piggy and sheepy and doggy.
+(The animals are very animalish and the whole sheep-herding thing is necessary to the plot--that is, it isn't pigs and sheep and dogs pretending to be humans; it's pigs and sheep and dogs acting very piggy and sheepy and doggy.
 Beside, James Cromwell is so very, very great.)
-I read Black Stallion when I was ten or so and liked it but never picked up another horse book except Black Beauty which bored me senseless.
-I quite enjoy the BBC version of All Creatures Great and Small but honestly, the thing I like best about it is that the vets actually put animals down.
+As mentioned in the previous post, I read and reread Black Stallion and then Frog when I was younger, and I loved them but never picked up another horse book except Black Beauty, which bored me senseless.
+I quite enjoy the older BBC version of All Creatures Great and Small but honestly, the thing I like best about it is that the vets actually put animals down.

 Let me clarify that.